MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 	gern - géhen

 Wie alt bist du? how old are you?

+### Unit 2: Describe the weather, use the accusative case

 Wie ist das Wetter how is the weather
 Sonnig sunny